ml4wifi-devs/csr/README.md

 This is the homepage for the paper "Coordinated Spatial Reuse Scheduling with Machine Learning in IEEE 802.11 MAPC Networks".

-The paper uses the following code:
+The paper presents the results obtained using the following code:

-- [upper bound model](https://github.com/ml4wifi-devs/mapc-optimal) - a theoretical model of C-SR, which finds the best possible transmission schedule using mixed-integer linear programming,
+- [upper bound C-SR model](https://github.com/ml4wifi-devs/mapc-optimal) - a theoretical model of C-SR, which finds the best possible transmission schedule using mixed-integer linear programming,
-- [DCF and SR simulator](https://github.com/ml4wifi-devs/mapc-dcf) - a discrete event simulator (built using [SimPy](https://simpy.readthedocs.io/en/latest/)), in which devices use either legacy IEEE 802.11 channel access (DCF) or 802.11ax's spatial reuse (SR),
+- [DCF and SR simulator](https://github.com/ml4wifi-devs/mapc-dcf) - a discrete event simulator (built using [SimPy](https://simpy.readthedocs.io/en/latest/)), in which devices use either legacy IEEE 802.11 channel access (DCF) or 802.11ax spatial reuse (SR),
 - [C-SR simulator](https://github.com/ml4wifi-devs/mapc-sim) - a Monte Carlo simulator of consecutive C-SR transmission opportunities,
 - [H-MAB framework](https://github.com/ml4wifi-devs/mapc-mab) - our hierarchical multi-armed bandit framework to determine C-SR scheduling,
 - [scripts and scenarios](https://github.com/ml4wifi-devs/mapc-optimal-research) - a set of simulation scenarios used to validate IEEE 802.11 performance under the various channel access schemes and scripts to run these simulations.